vetras/ts-express-decorators-wiki/Class:-ServerLoader----API.md

 ### new ServerLoader()

-Create new instance of [ServerLoader](https://github.com/Romakita/ts-express-decorators/wiki/Class:-ServerLoader).
-[ServerLoader](https://github.com/Romakita/ts-express-decorators/wiki/Class:-ServerLoader) patch the [http.IncomingMessage](https://nodejs.org/api/http.html#http_class_http_incomingmessage) to add the method `$tryAuth`.
+Create a new instance of [ServerLoader](https://github.com/Romakita/ts-express-decorators/wiki/Class:-ServerLoader).
-> For this reason, online one instance of [ServerLoader](https://github.com/Romakita/ts-express-decorators/wiki/Class:-ServerLoader) can be constructed.

 Since v1.4.0 you can use the [@ServerSettings()](https://github.com/Romakita/ts-express-decorators/wiki/Configure-server-with-decorator) decorator to configure your server.
 Here the configuration with the decorator: